Clin Shoulder Elb Search

 All populations underwent radial head arthroplasty for a variety of indications.
 There were no requirements for rehabilitation for studies to be included.
 Populations were separated into monopolar and bipolar groups for further analysis.
 The variables collected from each study were year of publication, country, level of evidence, study design, inclusion period, number of patients, number of patients lost to follow-up, mean follow-up, mean age, numbers of men and women included, indication for surgery, type of fixation, material type used, modularity, number of revisions, revision rate, complications, and complication rate, as well as well-validated outcome measurements.
 These validated outcome measurements were the Mayo Elbow Performance Score (MEPS), the Disability of the Arm, Shoulder, and Hand (DASH) score, and the mean Flexion/Extension arc.

 Continuous variables—MEPS, DASH score, and flexion/extension arc—were reported as standardized mean differences when available.
 Dichotomous variables—revision and complication rates—were reported using risk ratios.
 With the high degree of heterogeneity among the data sets used, a random effects model was used.
-We assigned statistical significance to comparison values <0.05.
+We assigned statistical significance to P-value <0.05.

 RESULTS